sp-hash/TeamBlackMiner/OPTIONS.md

 				See --list-devices for devices.

+-3 -dp --devicesbypcie [,]	Set a comma separated array of PCIe bus ids.
+(Nvidia CUDA only.)

+				Example:
+				TBMiner --devicesbypcie [9]

+				This will setup mining with CUDA for GPU device 0 with the card at PCIe bus id 9.

+				See --list-devices for PCIe bus ids.

 -z -ca --cl-all-devices		Use OpenCl for all devices.
 				A flag to use all available devices for OpenCL mining.